2.6 PWD’s Role in Philadelphia’s Development Process

 The City of Philadelphia Plumbing Code

-L&I also administers the City of Philadelphia Plumbing Code (Plumbing Code).
-All requirements of the Plumbing Code must be met when designing a project to meet the Stormwater Regulations.
+L&I administers the City of Philadelphia Plumbing Code (Plumbing Code).
+All requirements of the Plumbing Code must be met when designing a project to meet the Stormwater Regulations or to voluntarily manage stormwater on private property.
 This includes, but is not limited to, the design of all stormwater drainage piping as per the Plumbing Code.
 PWD will often refer the applicant to L&I for specific questions regarding sewer and water configurations as related to the Plumbing Code.

 The Streets Department is involved in the review of most development projects, particularly if a street opening or closing permit is required, there is bollard installation, new driveway or curb cuts are to be constructed, there are changes to ROWs or curb line widths, Americans with Disabilities Act (ADA) improvements are needed, or other ROW improvements are involved.
 As part of their plan review process, the Streets Department solicits comments from PWD Stormwater Plan Review and PWD Design Branch to incorporate in their review letters.
 The comments provided by PWD will often direct the applicant to make a formal submission to the appropriate PWD unit for review.

 If the applicant is proposing to make changes to PWD infrastructure located within the public ROW to accommodate a development, this work must be reviewed by the Streets Department.
 This includes minor improvements, such as relocation of an inlet, as well as major improvements, such as the complete striking of an existing drainage ROW.
 Some of these changes may also require the applicant to complete the Complete Streets Checklist with the Streets Department.
 As part of their review, the PWD Design Unit (Section 2.5) will clarify for the applicant when and how the Streets Department should be notified.